dimitri/pgcopydb/docs/ref/pgcopydb_list.rst

   Instead of listing objects that are selected for copy by the filters installed with the ``--filter`` option, list the objects that are going to be skipped when using the filters.

+--json

+  The output of the command is formatted in JSON, when supported.
+Ignored otherwise.

 Environment
 -----------